apache/activemq-artemis/docs/user-manual/en/examples.md

 -----------------

-The `scheduled-message` example shows you how to send a scheduled message to a JMS Queue with Apache ActiveMQ Artemis.
+The `scheduled-message` example shows you how to send a scheduled message to an address/queue with Apache ActiveMQ Artemis.
 Scheduled messages won't get delivered until a specified time in the future.

 Security